 Osteoclasts are the special cells involved in breaking down bones.
 Bone loss occurs when osteoclast activity is aggressive.

 Osteoclasts have numerous GPR55 receptors.
 If these receptors stimulate the cells too much.
 Excessive bone loss can occur, leading to osteoporosis.

 Research indicates that CBD can interact with GPR55 receptors and inhibit their action.
 Thus preventing bone density loss.

 2: HOT FLASHES

 CBD is thought to increase the levels of anandamide in the body by inhibiting the action of FAAH.
-The overall effect is an improved ability to control body temperature.
+The potential effect is an improved ability to control body temperature.

-CBD has anxiolytic (anxiety-inhibiting) and relaxing effects that can help support deeper, more restful sleep.
+CBD has anxiolytic (anxiety-inhibiting) and relaxing effects.
+These can help support deeper, more restful sleep.

 4: PAIN MANAGEMENT